 Last week, a Mojo partner dealer Bonneville & Son in Manchester, New Hampshire listed a four-door 2009 Jeep Wrangler X. Nothing seemingly unusual, but wait, what’s that RHD in the title?
 Right hand drive.
-Yep, that’s a Jeep Wrangler X with right hand drive.
+Yep, that’s a Jeep Wrangler X with right hand drive (this one has since sold but you can check out available Wranglers here).
 Curiosity prevailed and I started digging to find out more.

 Before making a call to Bonneville & Son, the Mojo offices figured this car was imported from somewhere in the Caribbean.
 Following a brief call with a friendly sales person at the dealership, I learned a postal worker traded-in this Wrangler.
 Unfortunately, I wasn’t able to find out what vehicle they bought to replace the RHD Jeep, but I figure they wanted something a little rarer like a RHD Evoque or one of those motorcycles that has a silly looking sidecar which is probably extremely conducive for mail delivery.
 Prospective buyers have checked out the Jeep but banks don’t like financing a RHD vehicle.
 The salesman didn’t seem to care much.
 He has enjoyed logging 6 hours behind the wheel of the Jeep and hundreds of awkward glances and waves.